eniac/faas/README.md

 Please do not use these scripts to attack any systems that you do not own.

-Our scripts launch a compute cluster on Amazon EC2 and run the [CADO-NFS](http://cado-nfs.gforge.inria.fr/) and [Msieve](http://sourceforge.net/projects/msieve/) implementations of the number field sieve factoring algorithm.
-For more information about the project, see [the project webpage](https://seclab.upenn.edu/projects/faas/).
+Our scripts launch a compute cluster on Amazon EC2 and run the [CADO-NFS](http://cado-nfs.gforge.inria.fr/) and [Msieve](http://sourceforge.net/projects/msieve/) implementations of the number field sieve factoring algorithm, with some improvements to parallelization.
+For more information about the project, see [the project webpage](https://seclab.upenn.edu/projects/faas/) and [our paper](https://seclab.upenn.edu/projects/faas/faas.pdf).

 The tool was built using the AWS region 'us-east'.
 Run in any other region at your own risk.